FLUORIDATION OF WATER SUPPLY

 Water fluoridation is the process of adjusting the amount of fluoride in drinking water to an optimal level to help reduce tooth decay.
 National Health and Medical Research Council (NHMRC) supports Australian states and territories fluoridating their drinking water supplies within the range of 0.6 to 1.1 milligrams of fluoride per litre (mg/L) (3).

-Dubbo water supply currently only includes natural fluoridation which ranges from 0.08 – 0.12 milligrams of fluoride per litre (mg/L) (3).
+Dubbo and Wellington water supplies currently only includes natural fluoridation which ranges from 0.08 – 0.12 milligrams of fluoride per litre (mg/L) (3).
 Fluoride (F-) is a chemical ion of the element fluorine (F) and is part of the earth’s crust (2).
 It is a naturally occurring component of mineral salts found in rocks, soil, natural water sources, plants and animals.
 The amount of fluoride naturally occurring in water depends on the type of soil and rock through which the water drains.

 Why have the community not been made aware of this until now?